Importance and Mission

 To achieve the water management goals, PTTEP focuses on management of both water resources and reuse/recycle of water.
 PTTEP commits to avoid operations in the areas at risk from water scarcity, develop the water management program for the operations in the water stress area, including seek the opportunities to reduce or replace freshwater withdrawal as much as possible.
 Moreover, the mitigation of the impact from large volume of produced water is priority by setting the target of 100% of produced water injection for Thailand operations where the facility is safely allowed.
 Otherwise, the compliance with the regulation in the country where the operating assets located is adhered to.

 PTTEP developed the water risk assessment tool in 2013 and keeps it up to date in accordance with the updated internationally recognized tools, for evaluating and managing the water related risk at all operating sites.
-The assessment was aimed at extending the risks to cover those related to water scarcity, increase in water fees, laws and regulations related to water consumption, as well as possible conflicts with stakeholders.
-The assessment utilizes the Company projects’ data and location-based data from internationally recognized tools such as WRI Aqueduct, and WWF Water Risk Filter.
-Notably, the assessment focused on present and future risks (for 2023, 2030 and 2050, respectively), and the results were used to furtherly define water management targets and the efficiency opportunities.
+The assessment was aimed at extending the risks to cover those related to water scarcity, increase in water management cost, laws and regulations related to water consumption, as well as possible conflicts with stakeholders.
+The water risk assessment was conducted using both project-specific data and site-specific information obtained from internationally recognized tools, including the Aqueduct Water Risk Atlas developed by the World Resources Institute (WRI).
+The assessment results are used to establish water efficiency targets and management approaches.
+In addition, PTTEP considers alignment with the Taskforce on Nature-related Financial Disclosures (TNFD), which addresses interdependencies with nature, including biodiversity importance, ecosystem integrity, water stress, ecosystem service delivery importance, as well as other relevant international frameworks and standards.

 Furthermore, PTTEP equips our employees with essential training to enhance water conservation across all operations.
 Employees share lesson learns to implement practical solutions within their operations, such as optimizing water use in drilling processes and improving water recycling systems.
 This training also incorporates case studies demonstrating successful produced water management practices, equipping our team with the skills and knowledge to actively contribute to our water sustainability initiatives.